sgago/algomon/study.md

 Causal consistency relaxes some guarantees of strong in favor of speed.
 Causal guarantees that casually related operations are in a consistent order and preserves causality.
 Before we continue, we need to discuss the CALM theorem.
 So, stay CALM (get it? stay calm!!?
 Funny.)

 #### The CALM theorem
+The Consistency As Logical Monotonicity (CALM) theorem uses logic to reason about distributed systems and introduces the idea of monotonicity in the context of logic.
+CALM tells us we can get to coordination-free distributed implementations only if the system is monotonic.

+Logically monotonic means that the output only further refines the input and there's no taking back any prior input.

+Very important note: The consistency in CALM is not the same as the consistency in CAP.

+Variable assignment is non-monotonic.
+When you assign it something, the previous value is gone forever.
+Take a counter value that does

+write(1), write(2), write(3) => 3
+but then if they show up out of order: write(1), write(3), write(2) => 2

+In contrast, incrementing allows us to reorder in any way and still get the correct output: increment(1), increment(1), increment(1) => 3

+### Back to causal consistency
 Back to causal consistency.
 Causal maintains happend-before order (the causal order) among operations.
 This makes causal attrative for many applications because:
 - It's consistent "enough" and easier to work on the eventual consistency.
 - Allows building a system that's available and partition tolerant.